 These are not all the possible side effects of Endari.
-Talk to your doctor about what to expect or if you experience any changes that worry you.
+Talk to your doctor about what to expect when taking Endari.
+You also should call your doctor if you have any changes that concern you when taking Endari.

-Endari is not a chemotherapy, which may make it more desirable than hydroxyurea for many people.
+Endari is not a chemotherapy drug.
+This may make it more desirable than hydroxyurea for many people.
 Unfortunately, Endari is much more expensive than hydroxyurea.
-Endari costs about $20,000 per year, compared to $1,200 for hydroxyurea.
 Experts have said that prices need to be lowered for most people with SCD to experience cost-effective benefits.6

 There is not enough information about Endari and pregnancy to know if this drug is safe to use when pregnant or breastfeeding.
 The risk for birth defects and miscarriage is not known.
-Prior to using this drug, tell your doctor if you are pregnant or plan to become pregnant.3
+Before using this drug, tell your doctor if you are pregnant or plan to become pregnant.3

 For more information, read the full prescribing information of Endari.